-Just in case you are new to eCommerce or business in general, an A/B test is a randomized experiment using two or more variants of the same web page (variant A and variant B).
-Version A is the original page, while version B and so on contains at least one modified element.
+In case you are new to eCommerce or business, an A/B test is a randomized experiment using two or more variants of the same web page (variant A and variant B).
+Version A is the original page, while version B contains at least one modified element.

-The modified element is firstly hypothesized to have a certain positive impact on your conversion rate.
-Usually you need to make such an educated guess after you identify a problem and you want to try out solutions to improve it.
+The modified element is firstly hypothesized to have a specific positive impact on your conversion rate.
+Usually, you need to make such an educated guess after you identify a problem and you want to try out solutions to improve it.

-This is actually step 0 because you should already have at least one container and one account when you set up your Optimize account.
-All you need to do is select the container you want to use for this.
+This is step 0 because you should already have at least one container and account when setting up your Optimize account.
+You only need to select the container you want to use for this.

 But just in case you don’t already have one, go to Main menu > Accounts and click on Create account, then click on the Plus icon to add a new container.